freddyrangel/react-under-the-hood-first-edition/README.md

 # React Under the Hood: Star Trek Video Game Demo

-This is the demo for the book [React Under The Hood: A Beginner's Guide](http://bit.ly/react-under-the-hood)
+This is the demo for the book [React Under The Hood: A Beginner's Guide](https://leanpub.com/reactunderthehood)

 ## About The Book

 React is quickly becoming the preferred JavaScript library for building front end web applications but how does it work exactly?
 How are events registered and triggered?
-What is the virtual DOM?
+What is the Virtual DOM?

-This book goes over the fundamentals of React as well some of the internals of React.
-You will learn to understand and debug applications built with React.
-You will learn React patterns and anti-patterns, it's architectural philosophy, and how to work with third-party libraries.
+This book goes over React fundamentals as well as its internals.
+By the time you finish reading the book, you should have a solid understading of React, how it works under the hood, and how to debug React applications.
+We will go over React patterns and anti-patterns, its overall architectural philosophy, and how to work with third-party libraries.

-Rather than using a typical Todo app as a demo, this book walks you through how to build a Star Trek video game from scratch using React.
+Best of all, we're not going to do yet another Todo app.
+Rather, this book walks you through how to build a simple Star Trek video game from scratch using React!

+**NOTE:** This is the first edition of "React Under the Hood".
+The repository for the second edition, with updated ES6 syntax, can be found here: [React Under the Hood: Second Edition](https://github.com/freddyrangel/react-under-the-hood-second-edition)

 ## Requirements: